Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool compares two DOCX files and produces a tracked-change DOCX and a plain-text summary.
-It specifies the verb (compare) and resource (two DOCX files), and distinguishes it from the sibling 'generate_change_summary'.
+The description clearly states the tool compares two DOCX files and produces a tracked-change DOCX and plain-text summary.
+It distinguishes itself from the sibling tool 'generate_change_summary' by specifying it is for two separate files, not for summarizing existing tracked changes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.